SamGuven/2025-PSU-REU-Sam/README.md

             └ val (val labels - one corresponding to each image)

         └ old_labels (folder to put original labels in ECP format before conversion into YOLO format)

+## Other notes that may be useful:
+Use a [virtual environment](https://docs.python.org/3/library/venv.html) if necessary to install the ultralytics package (if on a remote server)
+1. `python -m venv` to create a new virtual environment
+2. `source .venv/bin/activate` to activate, before you run
+3. `deactivate` to deactivate

+Use [tmux](https://github.com/tmux/tmux/wiki/Getting-Started) if running on a remote machine
+1. `tmux new` to create a new session
+2. `ctrl+b then press d` to detach after starting training the model
+3. `tmux attach` to re-attach and check in later